Why Keywords Aren’t Everything in Online Success

 This strategy will not be effective immediately.
 There are things you can do to tweak your success, but it takes a good strategy to get to the top.
 If you need help developing that strategy, then give us a Shout.

 - Use anchor text for internal links: To add a little clarity before we dive into this discussion, anchor texts are keyword-based links.
 For example, this link to Neil Patel is an anchor text.
 While you should use anchor texts in moderation, they can help your rankings.

 When you use anchor texts to link together articles and pages on your site, you give Google and Bing a more complete picture of the content on your website.

-Therefore, as you link an article on SEO to one on keywords, you give Google hints on which content is the most important, as well as the pages most deserving of traffic from the search engine.
+Therefore, as you link an article on SEO to one of your keywords, you give Google hints on which content is the most important, as well as the pages most deserving of traffic from the search engine.

 - Mobile-optimized websites: We have discussed the importance of mobile-friendly websites ad nauseam, because of the changing importance of mobile searches by users.
 Because of Google’s mobile-friendly shift, voice queries have become a dominant form of searching for content.
 Since people talk very differently than they type, this means keyword searches are not as valuable on mobile devices.

 Instead, we need to focus on the context of a user’s search.
 This means that creating content that provides a lot of value and is relevant to your target can help you improve your search traffic.